David Lida

-Rabbi David ben Aryeh Leib of Lida (c.
-1650 – 1696) wrote works of rabbinic literature, including Sefer Shomer Shabbat and books on the 613 Mitzvot, bris milah, the Shulchan Aruch, the Book of Ruth, and Jewish ethics (Divrei David, 1671).
+David ben Aryeh Leib Lida (c.
+1650 – 1696), chief Ashkenazi Rabbi of Amsterdam in the 1680's, formerly chief rabbi of Mayence (French for Mainz), wrote works of rabbinic literature, including Sefer Shomer Shabbat and books on the 613 Mitzvot, bris milah, the Shulchan Aruch, the Book of Ruth, and Jewish ethics (Divrei David, 1671).

-He was accused of Sabbateanism, not to mention plagiarism, but was absolved of wrongdoing by the Council of the Four Lands.
-He died in Lviv (Lemberg).
+He was accused of Sabbateanism and plagiarism, but was absolved of the former charges by the Council of the Four Lands.
+He died in Lviv.